Best ways to share big files in 2023

 Pros:

-• There is no maximum file size limit
+• There is no maximum file size limit, you can even send 50GB file

 • As soon as you begin downloading, the recipient can begin downloading the file